Free Shipping to the Contiguous United States

-Welcome to our new product, The Wooden Barn Owl Box, which supplements our line of roto-molded polyethylene products.
+Welcome to The Wooden Barn Owl Box, which supplements our line of roto-molded polyethylene products.
 Our customers have often inquired about a wooden alternative to our popular plastic nest box.
 Not only is this nest box economical, but we have spared no expense in its production to make it long lasting and functional for barn owls.
-The nest box is double-coated on the outside with specially designed heat-reflective roofing paint and painted brown on the inside to repel pests and moisture and to keep it dark for the birds.
+The nest box is painted on the outside with heat-reflective white and Zero VOC brown (non-off gassing) on the inside to repel pests and moisture and to keep it dark for the birds.

-The nest box comes unassembled but is put together in a matter of minutes using only an electric drill with a Phillips head driver and can be mounted on either a 4 x 4 post or a 1″ iron pipe using recommended hardware shown below.
+The nest box comes unassembled but is put together in a matter of minutes using only an electric drill with a Phillips head driver and a crescent wrench.
+It can be mounted on either a 4 x 4 post or a 1″ iron pipe using recommended hardware shown in photos on this page.
 (Hardware not included.)

 Out of stock